-AFS RESPONSE TO PERTH AND KINROSS LICENSING BOARD'S LICENSING POLICY STATEMNET CONSULTATION (AUGUST 2018)
+AFS COMMENT ON SOUTH AYRSHIRE LICENSING BOARD'S STATEMENT OF LICENSING POLICY (AUGUST 2018)

-Alcohol Focus Scotland (AFS) welcomes the opportunity to comment on Perth and Kinross Licensing Board's Statement of Licensing Policy (SLP).
+Alcohol Focus Scotland (AFS) welcomes the opportunity to comment on South Ayrshire Licensing Board's Statement of Licensing Policy (SLP).
 The licensing system plays a key role in minimising the risks of harm to individuals and society from the sale and consumption of alcohol.
 AFS is therefore keen to support the development of licensing policy and practice in Scotland that works most effectively to prevent and reduce alcohol related problems.

+AFS commends the Board for hosting a pre-consultation event to help inform the creation of the new policy.
+Seeking views in this way - prior to the new statement being drafted - affords local communities and stakeholders an important opportunity to contribute to the shaping of licensing policy at an early stage.
 As a national organisation, we offer our opinion on the general approach, policy direction, and emerging issues relevant to alcohol licensing, which we hope the Licensing Board will find useful.
 We have also provided suggestions regarding the sections of the draft policy which we believe may warrant particular scrutiny.